miranlegin/fem-sunnyside-agency/README.md

 ### Continued development

-Like in the previous chapter things that can be improved are: setup project from the start as much as i can regarding spacing, font sizes, colors etc. Also some things can be made better, toggle button for mobile navigation, aria roles for footer social icons etc..
+Like in the previous chapter things that can be improved are:

+- setup project from the start as much as i can regarding spacing, font sizes, colors etc.
+- toggle button for mobile navigation,
+- aria roles for footer social icons etc..

 ### Useful resources